salvir1/covid-19-geographic-analysis/README.md

-# covid-hiv-geo-analysis
+# covid-hiv-geographic-analysis

 <img align="right" src="img/prediction-scatterplot.png" width='500' height='auto' ></img>

 ## Overview
-This repo is an ongoing project to explore the commonalities between two major epidemics affecting the United States--the HIV epidemic and the COVID epidemic.
-While the two diseases are very different in terms of transmission modalities, their geographic distributions appear to overlap.
-Can useful information be obtained by understanding if, and why, these geographic distributions overlap?
+This repo is an ongoing project to explore the geographic patterns in the COVID-19 pandemic with particular focus on the US.
+The goal is to identify meaningful observations that could potentially be used by entities that are seeking to control and/or respond to the crisis.

 This is an ongoing project.
 New information will be added soon.
 Please recognize that the ideas and reasearch in this repo are a work in process.

 ## Goals

 The goals of this project are
-> - To quantify the overlap of the geographic distributions of the HIV epidemic and the COVID epidemic
+> - To look for meaningful patterns in the geogrpahic progression of the COVID-19 pandemic, especially in the US
-> - To explore differences in the delivery of public health where the epidemics are most severe versus other parts of the country
+> - To work with various EDA and data visualization tools and techniques
-> - To evaluate if and how public officials communicate differenlty about epidemics in different parts of the country
+> - This project began in mid August.
+An early goal was to compare the geographic distribution of HIV to the geographic distribution of COVID-19 at that time since the distributions were similar.
+At this time, COVID-19 had eased up in the northeast and was in the midst of a peak in the southeast, which is one of the primary areas where HIV is most prevalent.
+These results were kept in the Github repo as a timepoint reference even though the geographic distribution of COVID-19 has since evolved.

 ## Tools and techniques used in this project
 - **Tools**